 You end up with little investment control and what’s more the decisions on benefits are made in a country where you are no longer resident.
 Having control over the investment in a region in which you understand what is going on is crucially important.
 You cannot be expected to live and breathe changes in UK defined benefit schemes (the list of which have been enormous over the last two years alone – such as two recent changes to recalculation methodologies for government pensions).

-Valuations of UK defined benefit schemes are high
+Valuations of UK defined benefits schemes are high

-The valuations of defined benefit schemes are extremely high – when you are receiving a statement from your UK pension provider this is what is described as the cash equivalent transfer value.
-The reason for this is that gilt yields in the United Kingdom are the lowest that they have been in decades and the lower the gilt yields the higher the value of the pension.
+The valuations of defined benefit schemes are currently extremely high – when you are receiving a statement from your UK pension provider this is what is described as the cash equivalent transfer value.
+The reason the transfer values are high is because gilt yields in the United Kingdom are the lowest that they have been in decades and the lower the gilt yields the higher the value of the pension.
 Why?
 Put as simply as possible the economics work a little bit like those of a mortgage – when the interest rates are lower you can borrow more because your monthly repayments can service a higher amount of debt.

 As gilt rates in the UK will probably not drop any lower (in fact yields on inflation adjusted long term UK gilts are negative) the valuations are unlikely to increase.
 However, if in the future UK gilt rates go up the value of a member’s funds will drop significantly (despite the fact that their benefits will stay exactly the same – just like the fact that a person with a mortgage cannot effectively afford to borrow as much when interest rates increase.)